 Our classic Chasselas - just right!

 Sparkling Chasselas as it should be done.
-Simply amazing - refreshing, fruity, lively.
+Creamy, refreshing, fruity, lively.

 The last of the 2017 - unfiltered chasselas of lovely complexity